evandisoft/RedOnion/DevDocs/EvansDevelopmentPhilosophy.md

 It took me a while to switch to this type of programming, but it works much better than what I was doing.

 However, it may bug some people, so this is my defense of some of the code I have written that looks sloppy.

+This project would not have been feasible if was not comfortable with writing some sloppy code.